nat13lla/DF-Swan-Consulting-FF/README.md

-### * This is my copy of our shared files, collaborative repo linked: https://github.com/xRiyaPathak/Forest-Forecasters
+#### *Note: This repository contains the all project files uploaded by me, however, it's important to note that all team members have contributed to the development and analysis of the project.
+Additionally this is our collaborative repo we also created linked: https://github.com/xRiyaPathak/Forest-Forecasters*

 # **Swan Consulting Project**